 Exempt staff are executives, administrators, or professionals who are exempt from federal overtime regulations.
 There are certain government regulations concerning pay and primary duties which must be met before an employee can be placed in the exempt category.

-Campus-wide notice of staff openings is emailed by the Human Resources Office to all staff.
-These notices are also posted on the bulletin board outside the Human Resources Office.
-Inquiries concerning openings should directed to the Human Resources Office.
+A notice of staff internal openings is emailed by the Human Resources Office to all staff and faculty.
+External posting will be directly posted to the Human Resource website.
+Inquiries concerning openings should be directed to the Human Resources Office.
 Applicants with disabilities who require assistance with the recruitment process will be accommodated to the extent reasonably possible.

 Whitman College recognizes the importance of maintaining a safe campus with employees who are honest, well-qualified for their positions, and who do not present a risk of harm to members of the Whitman community.